0xMartinez/product-service/README.md

 Application allows unauthorized users to register or login.
 Register endpoint create User entity in database with random generated UUID and hashed password.
 Login endpoint creates toke JWT required for access to products operations.
-Generated token JWT needs to be sent in Athentication header in format: "Bearer <jwt-token>".
+Generated token JWT needs to be sent in Athentication header in format: "Bearer (jwt)".

 Build local package